stfnjstn/developerplayground/_posts/2014-06-12-howto-implement-a-delegate-pattern-to-communicate-between-a-spritekit-scene-and-the-parent-viewcontroller.md

 ---
 ### Welcome to Part 10 of my blog series about game development.

 Today I'll show how to use a delegate pattern to communicate with the ViewController which contains our Scene.
 You can download the [project from GitHub: v0.7](https://github.com/stfnjstn/MyFirstGame/releases/tag/v0.7) if you haven't completed [part 8](/howto-implement-a-hud-in-spritekit).
-One of the most important characteristics of this pattern is 'Inversion of control'.
+One of the most important characteristics of this pattern is _Inversion of control_.
 The goal of this principle is to remove dependencies between objects.
-The main idea is that a 'delegator' object 'delegates' the execution a task to a 'delegate object'.
+The main idea is that a _delegator_ object _delegates_ the execution a task to a _delegate object_.
 You can find multiple definitions and tutorials about the [Delegate Pattern](http://en.wikipedia.org/wiki/Delegation_pattern).
 Therefore I'll not explain the pattern itself, but show how you can use it for the following Situation:

 After creating a new SpriteKit project you typically have a ViewController which has a reference to a SKScene object: